Lesson: animal identification

-For example, we might want to track where birds or whales migrate to in winter or see where in the landscape deer find their food.
+For example, we might want to track where birds or whales migrate to in winter.
+Or, we might want to see where in the landscape deer find their food.

 People have developed lots of ways to keep track of individual animals.
 Depending on the animal, researchers may attach ear tags, neck collars, or leg bands.
 Sometimes animals are marked with paint or pigment (color).